SugierM/logReg/README.md

 - `/clear` – removes all files from the temp folder (clears the working directory)

-# With edit from 03.05.2025
+# With edit from 05.05.2025
-std_report doesn't work as intended but i need to save progress quickly
+There is currently no implemented method to clear the images folder, as the report functionality is not fully developed yet.
+(But images will overwrite themselves automatically).